 Management of Birds of Prey for Health

-On 24 November 2019 we will be holding a full day course for falconers, bird of prey keepers, demonstrators and zoo keepers.
+On 3 December 2023 we will be holding a full day course for falconers, bird of prey keepers, demonstrators and zoo keepers.
+Other vets and vet nurses are also welcome – in fact everyone is welcome!

 NCBP staff will also be giving some insight into the facilities and techniques we use to ensure the welfare of our birds.